sebastientourbier/multiscalebrainparcellator/docs/usage.rst

                                 If you are running group level analysis this folder should be prepopulated with the results of theparticipant level analysis.
-          {participant,group}   Level of the analysis that will be performed.
+          {participant}   			Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
+Only participant level is available.

         optional arguments:
           -h, --help            show this help message and exit